 The Trustees last carried out a valuation of the freehold land and buildings as at 30 September 2012.
-The valuation, based on advice received regarding residential property values in the Finchley area is at least £1.3 million after taking account of work necessary to convert the property back to residential use.
-This valuation excludes the building works undertaken in the past 2 years.
+The valuation was based on advice received regarding residential property values in the Finchley area is at least £1.3 million after taking account of work necessary to convert the property back to residential use.